noirgif/maid-sweeper/README.md

     * Avoid accessing metadata
 * Kyoufu

-## How to use
+## Installation

 1. Have Python 3.11 (as it used some fancy type hints that is incompatible with <3.11).
-2. Install the requirements by running `pip install -r requirements.txt`.
+2. Install the requirements by running `pip install .`.

+## Usage

-3. Start a MongoDB instance.
+1. Start a MongoDB instance.
-4. Run `python maid.py tag D:\Study`, then you can find tagged entries in Database 'sweep_maid' Collection 'file_metadata'.
+2. Run `python maid.py tag D:\Study`, then you can find tagged entries in Database 'sweep_maid' Collection 'file_metadata'.
 Then it can be used for further processing.
-5. Run `python maid.py sweep video,game rm -rf {}`, the maid is going to remove all 'video' or 'game' tagged files and directories.
+3. Run `python maid.py sweep video,game rm -rf {}`, the maid is going to remove all 'video' or 'game' tagged files and directories.
     * As `fire` is used, it is about the best we can get, without custom deserializer

 ## TO-DO